Preserving the Harvest Food Preservation Series

 The new 4-H year began September 1.
 Contact the office for more information to see how you can get your child signed up or let us know if you are interested in volunteering as a project leader.
 Or check out a club near you at: http://extension.missouri.edu/cole/4hclubs.aspx

-Central Missouri Master Gardeners meet most months at McClung Park at 6 p.m. except in January and December.
+Central Missouri Master Gardeners meet most months at McClung Park on the fourth Tuesday at 6 p.m. except in January and December.
 Most of these meetings are open to all.

 Wanting to know more about the Master Gardener Program?
 Cole County Extension Center offers the Master Gardener Program every fall.
 Typically the classes begin in mid-August and will run 12 consecutive weeks on Monday nights from 6 - 9 p.m., the fee for this course is subject to change but it currently is $135 and 30 volunteer hours are required by November 30 of the following year.
-If you are interested, please contact Jane Kempker at firstname.lastname@example.org to be placed on a mailing.
-Applications will be mailed out in June 2014.
+If you are interested, please contact Jane Kempker at email@example.com to be placed on a mailing.
+Applications will be mailed out in July 2015 or watch for emails.

 Find us on Facebook